telerik/ajax-docs/controls/togglebutton/client-side-programming/events/onclientclicked.md

 The event handler receives two parameters:

-1. The instance of the clicked RadToggleButton control
+1. The instance of the clicked RadToggleButton control.

 1. An eventArgs parameter of type [Telerik.Web.UI.**ButtonEventArgs**](http://docs.telerik.com/devtools/aspnet-ajax/api/client/args/Telerik.Web.UI.ButtonEventArgs), containing the following properties and methods:

-	* get_commandName() - returns the value assigned to the RadToggleButton's **CommandName** property
+	* get_commandName() - returns the value assigned to the RadToggleButton's **CommandName** property.

-	* get_commandArgument() - returns the value assigned to the RadToggleButton's **CommandArgument** property
+	* get_commandArgument() - returns the value assigned to the RadToggleButton's **CommandArgument** property.

-This event can be used in scenarios where is needed custom client-side code to be executed when the button is clicked.
+This event can be used in scenarios where one needs custom client-side code to be executed when the button is clicked.

 >caption Example 1: Handling the OnClientClicked event.